As a sexual assault counselor of Indian origin, a desi client walked in saying,

 The desi psychologist was definitely a nice woman, but our real counseling sessions didn’t seem productive or helpful to me.
 Since she was raised in Pakistan, I felt like she didn’t understand what my experience in America was like.
 I also felt like she was more conservative than my parents.
 For example, she would stare me down when I would wear dresses, and then would talk about dressing modestly.
 She didn’t realize my Indian-Hindu mom was okay with me wearing American dresses.
 Even my cousins in Mumbai and Delhi wear dresses and skirts.

+She would make dirty and angry faces when I would talk about dating (at least I perceived it that way!).
+Believe it or not, my mom allowed me to safely date Indian guys and my cousins in India also had boyfriends.
+If you’re going to share your problems with someone and build trust, it’s important to sense that they are making an effort to understand where you’re coming from.
+With all the talk about teenage dating and boys, guess what she suggested?
 The desi psychologist told my mom in front of me that we should buy a vibrator.
 Yes, you read it correctly.
 A middle-aged desi woman was telling a mother and her teenage daughter to walk into a sex shop together to buy a vibrator.
 She even gave the name of the specific shop to go too.
 Her logic was that a vibrator would keep me away from boys.
 I suspected that she was imposing her conservative relationship values on me, which I and my parents didn’t agree with.